 – Graphic Services: provides artists with colored flyers for promotion, the assistance of a professional publicist and access to a media handbook.

-– Technical Services: assists in the construction of stages of installations and design of sound and lighting systems for local performances and events.
+– Technical Services: assists in the construction of stages and design of sound and lighting systems for local performances and events.

 1975—$2.5 million is allocated by the city with intentions to form ten neighborhood cultural centers.
 The Comprehensive Employment and Training Act (CETA), which trained and hired unemployed workers, provides federally funded staff for these emerging organizations and more than 100 working artists to enrich them, one of whom is San Francisco Art Institute alumnus Bernice Bing, a later Director of SOMArts.